-We round out this list of our 10 best sleeping bags with something just a bit off the beaten path.
-The Ohuhu Double Sleeping Bag.
+We round out this 10 best sleeping bag list with something just a bit off the beaten path.
+The Ohuhu Double.
 The Ohuhu is actually designed and made in China and is sold to a variety of companies who slap their logo on it, like Ohuhu.
 Not that that really matters though because we’re here to talk about the bag, not business practices.
 And the bag is actually pretty remarkable given its price point.
 The top and bottom of the double bag can be separated and used to make 2 individual bags each of which will keep you relatively warm even when the temperature dips slightly below freezing.

 Here are three of the most common buyer questions we encountered while researching the best sleeping bags on the market.

-What is the top two person sleeping bag? – The Ohuhu Double sleeping bag takes the cake in this department as far as we’re concerned.
+A: The Ohuhu Double takes the cake in this department as far as we’re concerned.
 It’s large enough to comfortably accommodate two adults, well-built enough to keep you and your significant other toasty warm under all but the most extreme conditions, it comes with 2 pillows (always a welcome feature when it comes to sleeping bags) and it’s remarkably lightweight at just over 6 pounds.
-While doubling up in the sleeping bag isn’t everyone’s cup of tea or coffee!
-For those who enjoy such activity the Ohuhu double sleeping bag will have them smiling all vacation long.
+While doubling up isn’t everyone’s cup of tea or coffee!
+For those who enjoy such activity, the Ohuhu double will have them smiling all vacation long.